Juan Gallastegui: Career

 In 2016, Gallastegui joined the New York Wind Symphony Orchestra in New York City as the orchestra's principal euphonium, invited by Dutch conductor Johan de Meij.
 From 2016 to 2017, he was conductor of Loudoun Symphony Orchestra, a community orchestra in Ashburn, Virginia.

-Gallastegui conducting the Accord Symphony Orchestra at the John F. Kennedy Center for the Performing Arts in 2023).

 In September 2019, Gallastegui guest conducted the first concert of the season of the Accord Symphony Orchestra in Washington, D.C.
 The concert led to his appointment as the orchestra's chief conductor in October 2020.

 In 2022, Gallastegui was invited to conduct the symphonic wind ensemble of the Musikene in San Sebastián, Spain, where he had previously played.

 In January 2019 Gallastegui became associate music director of the Rockville Concert Band of Rockville, Maryland, after being chosen by the band members and after a successful first concert as a guest conductor, and in September 2020 he was officially appointed Music Director, becoming the 6th Music Director of the Rockville Concert Band.
 As musical director, he directed and conducted various musical productions, including the premiere of "The Year 2020" in 2022, a piece by de Meij that commemorated the COVID-19 pandemic.

 In 2023, he was appointed music director of the Rogue Valley Symphonic Band (RVSB) in Ashland, Oregon.
 Since 2024, he has served as executive director of the Bremerton WestSound Symphony Orchestra in Bremerton, Washington.

 Between 2022 and 2023, Gallastegui volunteered with the Maryland Defense Force Band as a military band musician.
 Within the band, he was a member of the Maryland Army National Guard's band.

 In addition to orchestra conducting, Gallastegui has served as adjunct instructor at Southern Oregon University, where he led advanced instruction in conducting, score study, and technique.

 Gallastegui is a member of the Conductors Guild, the League of American Orchestras, and the Association of Concert Bands.